lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 The most difficult part of this procedure is the picking process.
 The selection point must be specified in pixel coordinates.
 The vtkPointPicker converts these coordinates into world and then dataset coordinates using the renderer in which the pick occurred.
 (The renderer uses the transformation matrix of its active camera to perform coordinate transformation.)

 The picking process is conveniently managed in vtkRenderWindowInteractor.
 This object allows the specification of functions to execute just before picking and just after picking (i.e., “AddObserver StartPickEvent” and “AddObserver EndPickEvent”).
-Using this facility we can define a postpicking function to retrieve the point id and then execute the GetPointCells() operation.
+Using this facility we can define a post-picking function to retrieve the point id and then execute the GetPointCells() operation.
 This process is shown in **Figure 8-42**.

 <figure id="Figure 8-41">
  <figure id="Figure 8-41a">